hanna-xu/URFusion/README.md

 ## Introduction:
 This study proposes an unsupervised unified degradation-robust image fusion network, termed as URFusion, for visible and infrared image fusion and multi-exposure image fusion.
 In this work, various types of degradations can be uniformly eliminated during the fusion process in an unsupervised manner.
 It is composed of three core modules:<br>
-i) intrinsic content extraction (extract degradation-free intrinsic content features from images affected by various degradations);<br>
+i) Intrinsic content extraction (extract degradation-free intrinsic content features from images affected by various degradations);<br>
-ii) intrinsic content fusion (with content features to provide feature-level rather than image-level fusion constraints for optimizing the content fusion network, eliminating degradation residues and reliance on ground truth);<br>
+ii) Intrinsic content fusion (with content features to provide feature-level rather than image-level fusion constraints for optimizing the content fusion network, eliminating degradation residues and reliance on ground truth);<br>
-iii) appearance representation learning and assignment (learn the appearance representation of images and assign the statistical appearance representation of high-quality images to the content-fused result, producing the final high-quality fused image).
+iii) Appearance representation learning and assignment (learn the appearance representation of images and assign the statistical appearance representation of high-quality images to the content-fused result, producing the final high-quality fused image).
 <br>

 The framework of this method is shown below: